rgrjnr/ze-11/src/cases/revolut.md

 {{ persona(
 name="João Pedro",
 image="/assets/cases/revolut/persona.svg",
 bio="João is a 32-year-old freelance graphic designer based in São Paulo, Brazil, working with clients across Europe and North America.
 With a passion for travel and cultural exploration, he often takes advantage of his remote lifestyle to live and work from different countries.
 Balancing personal and professional responsibilities on the go, João relies on digital tools that offer speed, simplicity, and flexibility.
-He’s tech-savvy, values clear communication, and seeks solutions that streamline his daily routines—especially when it comes to managing his finances across borders.",
+He’s tech-savvy, values clear communication, and seeks solutions that streamline his daily routines; especially when it comes to managing his finances across borders.",
     gains=[
         "Manage both personal and professional finances in one place", "Avoid high fees on international payments",